rtasalem/hapi-pg-docker/DOCS.md

 - The `port` is the default Postgres port: `5432`.
 - `database` will be the database name that was used when creating the database via the terminal.

 Now that the client is set up, both the connection and queries can be written.
+The query takes the format of a variable containing the SQL statement as a string.
+This variable is then passed to the `client.query` method.
+A function named `handleQuery` can be found in the `database.js` folder, note that this does need to be passed into every instance of the `client.query` method.